davidlattimore/wild/README.md

 should ensure that the other linkers aren't doing work on something that Wild doesn't support.
 In
 particular:

-* Wild always does `--gc-sections`, so for a fair comparison, that should be passed to all the linkers.
+* Wild defaults to `--gc-sections`, so for a fair comparison, that should be passed to all the linkers.
 * Wild defaults to `-z now`, so best to pass that to all linkers.